Oh My God (EP)

-Oh My God (stylized in sentence case) is the second Japanese extended play by South Korean girl group (G)I-dle.
-The album was released by Universal Music Japan on August 26, 2020 after a year since Latata released.
-It contains Japanese versions of songs previously released "Oh My God", "Uh-Oh", "Senorita" and "Dumdi Dumdi" as well as one original Japanese track, "Tung-Tung (Empty)" which was composed by member Minnie.
+Oh My God (stylized in sentence case) is the second Japanese extended play (fifth overall) by South Korean girl group (G)I-dle.
+The album was released by Universal Music Japan on August 26, 2020, after a year since Latata released.
+It contains Japanese versions of previously released singles "Oh My God", "Uh-Oh", "Senorita" and "Dumdi Dumdi" as well as one original Japanese track, "Tung-Tung (Empty)" which was written and composed by member Minnie.

 Background and release

 Starting June 23, 2020, (G)I-dle individual images with the phrase "(G)I-DLE 2020.06.29 MON 6PM" were posted on their official Japan twitter.
 However, the purpose of the teaser image was not clarified.
 On June 29, it was confirmed that (G)I-dle would release their second Japanese extended play title Oh my god.

 On July 10, (G)I-dle released jacket photos of their second mini album Oh my god through their website.
 The photos showed "two sides of front and back", black and red, black and white, which are linked to the concept of "Angels and Devils" of the song.
 Along with the release of the jacket photos, a special site for "Oh my god" was opened.
 Pre-orders began on July 14.